magnolia-cms/headless-documentation/docs/getting-started/hello-spa.md

 ### Try your Component

-Now that you implemented your component and re-built (and deployed) your SPA, open up the Page Editor again and view your page.
+Now that you implemented your component, open up the Page Editor again and view your page.

 Your component is displayed.